Code-Institute-Submissions/molacuizine/README.md

 The store model permitted the saving of the store online status which would could be changed accordingly.

+### Forms used

+Forms were available for the following models:
+1. Order
+2. UserProfile
+3. Product

+The forms provided a convenient means for the user to apply CRUD operations to the relevant database as described [below](#crud-operations).
+All forms required validation and were tested [below](#form-validation).

 ### Foreign key

 Foreign keys were created for databases which were relationships were required, thus permitting querying objects